Cacio e Pepe

 If you are looking for an easy dinner recipe that uses only pantry staples and comes together in 20 minutes, look no further than Cacio e Pepe!
 This is one of my family’s favorite recipes because it is so simple and delicious.
 Cacio e Pepe is a Roman pasta dish that relies on the simple flavors of black pepper and parmesan cheese that come together to make a silky sauce that covers every noodle.
-So gather up your ingredients and let’s get cooking:
+So gather up your ingredients, and let’s get cooking:

-- 1 pound spaghetti
+- 1 lb spaghetti

-- 6 T butter (either salted or unsalted)
+- 6 tbsp butter (salted or unsalted)

-- 2 t ground pepper
+- 2 tsp ground pepper

-- 1 cup freshly grated Parmesan cheese
+- 1 cup freshly grated parmesan

-Step 3.
-Grate the Parmesan cheese.
+- Grate the Parmesan cheese.
 Important note: you need fresh Parm for this recipe to work.
 The powdered kind will not melt and has a very different flavor than fresh cheese.
 Use a microplane or very fine cheese grater to make sure the cheese is fine enough to melt without clumping too much.
 Set aside.

-Step 4.
-When the pasta is cooked, before draining, reserve two cups of the starchy pasta water for your sauce.
+- When the pasta is cooked, before draining, reserve two cups of the starchy pasta water for your sauce.
 Drain pasta and set aside.

-Step 5.
-Add one cup of the pasta water to the melted butter and pepper and gently stir together.
+- Add one cup of the pasta water to the melted butter and pepper and gently stir together.

-When done, serve and top with additional Parmesan cheese and black pepper to taste.
+- When done, serve and top with additional Parmesan cheese and black pepper to taste.

 For more simple meal ideas, check out these books on our eCommunity page: